 4. Sleeping domain

-Using your phone before going to bed is actually makes you fidgeting.
+Using your phone before going to bed actually makes you fidget.

 It takes at least half an hour without a screen before you can start sleeping according to the International Olympic Committee`s online course about recovery, access the course here.